 Have a question?
 New to digital magazines?
 Interested in our content?
 See our frequently asked questions below to find answers.

-Our regular columnist is the renowned and hugely talented writer, actor, and comic Robert Llewellyn and AutoVolt has enjoyed contributions from some of the UK’s more respected automotive journalists, including Tim Barnes-Clay, Maxine Ashford and Lem Bingley.
+Our regular columnists include the renowned and hugely talented writer, actor, and comic Robert Llewellyn and motoring writer/presenter Jonny Smith.
+In addition, Autovolt enjoys contributions from some of the UK’s more respected automotive journalists, including Tim Barnes-Clay, Maxine Ashford and Lem Bingley.

 First and least expensive is to subscribe digitally.
 This ensures you get the magazine as soon as it is published online and there are no trees cut down.
 Digital subscriptions are handled by Readly and Magzter

-Included in every issue are sections as follows: Pictures, news, column, feature articles, reviews, long-term review, technology, buying guide, lifestyle gear, back pages, final thought.
+Included in every issue are sections as follows: Pictures, news, column, feature articles, reviews, technology, back pages and a final thought.

 Being a bi-monthly magazine, our world news section covers major stories from the last couple of months as well as bang up-to-date information.
-Robert Llewellyn is currently our regular columnist, who provides an often humorous view of the world.
+Robert Llewellyn and Jonny Smith are currently our regular columnists, who provides an often humorous view of the world.

-Every issue contains several feature articles and reviews about the latest plug-in, electric or hybrid vehicles.
+Each issue contains several feature articles and reviews about the latest plug-in, electric or hybrid vehicles.
 These are accompanied by a technology piece that focusses on a specific piece of hardware, for example how solar panels work.
-Alongside regular reviews and group tests, we also have a long-term car update and a buying guide for a different electric/hybrid vehicle per magazine.

-Toward the back of the issue, we include a lifestyle gear guide, which showcases several gadgets that can complement an electric car lifestyle – for example a solar powered battery charger for your mobile phone or the latest mobile phone compatible with in-car technology.
+Alongside vehicles, we showcase gadgets that complement an electric car lifestyle – for example a solar powered battery charger for your mobile phone or the latest in-car technology.

-Finally, repeated in every issue are our famous back pages.
-These provide a helpful guide to what an electric or hybrid car is, how it works and its core components.
-This is followed by a glossary of terms commonly used in electrified vehicle speak.
+Finally, repeated in each issue are our famous back pages.
+These provide a helpful guide to what electric and hybrid cars are, how they work and their core components.
+This is followed by a glossary of electric vehicle associated terms to aid translating technical-topic specific vernacular.
 We finish each issue with a final thought, frequently answering a question asked by a reader.

-AutoVolt is not produced by a large publishing company or big team.
-The subscription or single issue fee you pay goes directly toward paying for new and exciting content, including articles by top automotive journalists and contributors like Robert Llewellyn.
-This helps maintain the high quality and consistency AutoVolt’s readers have come to expect.
+Autovolt is not produced by a large publishing company or large team.
+The subscription or single issue fee you pay goes directly toward paying for new and exciting content, including articles by top automotive journalists and contributors including Robert Llewellyn & Jonny Smith.
+These funds help maintain the high quality and consistency Autovolt’s readers have come to love and expect.

 Is there a newsletter I can subscribe to?

 Yes we do!
-You can sign up to our newsletter using the short form at the bottom of this page (or every page of this website).
+You can sign up to our newsletter using the short form at the bottom of this page (or each page of this website), in the footer.

 We never share your information and never bombard you with emails.
 Instead, we tend only to send out emails when there’s a new issue, new feature or we’re alerting you to a relevant automotive or technology event.

-AutoVolt is only available in English at present.
-If you’d like a translation into your own language, please contact us to let us know.
+Autovolt is only available in English at present.
+If you’d like a translation into your own language, please let us know.

 Absolutely!
-All our past issues remain available onReadly, Magzter and MagCloud.
-You can purchase these direct from each distributor, simply follow the links at the bottom of the page.
+All our past issues are automatically available to Readly subscribers.
+Likewise, Magzter Gold customers will find the same.
+For individual purchases, Magzter or MagCloud are the most cost effective options.
+The latter, MagCloud, offers both digital PDF and print-on-demand glossy paper magazine.
+You can purchase issues direct from each distributor, simply follow the links at the bottom of the page.

 What is Readly?

-Readly is fast to load and included in the £7.99/month fee, offers access for five devices and five people of your choice, meaning the whole family can enjoy the various different titles.
-This can be a huge monthly saving if everyone in your family already owns a tablet device and subscribes to a variety of magazines.
-Readly is our preferred distributor, as we feel it offers the best value for money and way to read AutoVolt.
+Readly is fast to load and included in the subscription fee, offers access for five devices and five people of your choice, meaning the whole family can enjoy various different titles.
+This can be a huge monthly saving if everyone in your family already owns a tablet device and subscribe to a variety of magazines.
+Readly is our preferred distributor, as we feel it offers the best value for money, App features and display of Autovolt.

 Readly does not offer paper magazines.